ABHC/SERGE/README.md

 Become a Beta tester with full access for free at [vigiserge.eu](https://vigiserge.eu/)

-You can check the user's guide [here](https://github.com/ABHC/SERGE/wiki/Guide-d'utilisation) (only in French for now)
+You can check the user's guide [here](https://github.com/ABHC/SERGE/wiki/User's-Guide)

 ---